Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

         alt="A line plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed below)" caption="A line plot of the total number of deaths over a full run (i.e. till no people are infected) of the model with the validated parameters (discussed below)" >}}

-It is again evident that the product causes a statistically significant reduction in the number of people infected with a strain of the pathogen resistant to meropenem - the drug resistance detect by our product.
+It is again evident that the product causes a statistically significant reduction in the number of people infected with a strain of the pathogen resistant to Meropenem - the drug resistance detect by our product.

 {{< new_sheet >}}